decentraland/explorer-desktop/README.md

+# ⚠️⚠️⚠️ Deprecated ⚠️⚠️⚠️️

+This repo is archived and deprecated, all its content has been ported to https://github.com/decentraland/unity-renderer under `Assets/Desktop`.

+---

 # Decentraland Explorer Desktop

 This repository contains the project to compile [Unity Renderer](https://github.com/decentraland/unity-renderer) to Windows/Mac/Linux and distribute it with the [kernel](https://github.com/decentraland/kernel).